HyeriChang/Sudokugame/README.md

 2. Initial State:

-The initial state is the starting configuration of the Sudoku puzzle, given in the form of a 9x9 grid with some initial values and empty cells.
+The initial state is the starting configuration of the Sudoku puzzle, given as a 9x9 grid with some initial values and empty cells.

 3. Actions: